-The main topics in year 7 are the Middle Ages and the Tudors and the Stuarts.
-The course starts with the lead up to 1066 and the students study evidence and have to explain who had the best claim to the English throne and why William won the Battle of Hastings.
+The main topics in Year 7 are the Middle Ages, the Tudors and the Stuarts.
+The course starts with the lead up to 1066 with the students studying evidence to explain who had the best claim to the English throne and why William won the Battle of Hastings.
 Other topics are the Black Death, the Peasants Revolt and the Murder of Becket.
 They also study the power of the church which links to Henry VIII and the break with Rome.
 We also study the problems facing Elizabeth I and how she overcame them and finally the causes and events of the English Civil War.

-Year 8 study starts with the formation of the British Empire and its impact on Britain and its colonies and the Slave Trade and its horrors.
+Year 8 study starts with the formation of the British Empire and its impact on Britain, its colonies and the Slave Trade and the associated horrors.
 The students also study the Industrial Revolution and the effect it had on Britain and its people.
 Students study the Titanic and have to make a judgement on who was to blame for its tragic loss.
 Finally we study the Native Americans with the main focus being on the Plains Indians.

-The AQA GCSE History course is studied including teh following areas:
+The AQA GCSE History course is studied including the following areas:

-- Germany 1890-1945 which is a study of Germany in the lead up to WWI, Germany between the wars and Nazi Germany
+- Germany 1890-1945: a study of Germany in the lead up to WWI, Germany between the wars and Nazi Germany

-- The Cold War 1945-1972 which covers the start of the Cold War and its major events such as the Berlin Blockade and Airlift, Hungarian Crisis, Berlin Wall, Cuban Missile Crisis, Prague Spring, Nuclear Arms race, Detente and the renewal of the Cold War
+- The Cold War 1945-1972: the start of the Cold War and the major events - the Berlin Blockade and Airlift, Hungarian Crisis, Berlin Wall, Cuban Missile Crisis, Prague Spring, Nuclear Arms race, Detente and the renewal of the Cold War